Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Introduction

-Another important missing link in these previous studies is to recognize the actual situation in the real world as a baseline.
+Another important missing link in the previous studies is to recognize the actual situation in the real world as a baseline.
 It is critical to know how the content of the issue tracking system (ITS) evolves in terms of complexity as it enables practitioners to automate the decision-making process and to trace back the actual decisions in the bug triage process.
-The idea of the Wayback Machine comes from the digital archive of the World Wide Web, via which we can explore the status and content of the webpages in previous timestamps\footnote{\hyperlink{https://archive.org/web/}{https://archive.org/web/}}.
+The idea of the Wayback Machine comes from the digital archive of the World Wide Web, which enables exploring the status and content of the webpages in previous timestamps\footnote{\hyperlink{https://archive.org/web/}{https://archive.org/web/}}.
 To this end, we construct a Wayback Machine with which practitioners may explore the past events in the ITS.
-Besides, we simulate an extensive list of prioritization and triage strategies over a BDG to see whether the proposed event-regenerator machine can reveal revolutionary aspects of decisions that were not explored in previous studies.
-Moreover, we consider using a discrete-event system simulation approach and evaluate the performance of the models using both traditional metrics (e.g., the assignment accuracy) and evolutionary (e.g., the task concentration on developers) metrics.
-Accordingly, our research questions are two-fold: first, understanding and rebuilding the history of the issue tracking system; and second, checking the validity of the Wayback Machine through exploring prioritization and triage strategies.
+Besides, we examine an extensive list of prioritization and triage strategies over a BDG to explore whether the proposed event-regenerator machine can reveal evolutionary aspects of decisions that were not explored in previous studies.
+Additionally, we consider using a discrete-event system simulation approach and evaluate the performance of the models using both traditional metrics (e.g., the assignment accuracy) and evolutionary (e.g., the task concentration on developers) metrics.
+Accordingly, our research questions are two-fold: first, understanding and rebuilding the history of the ITS; and second, checking the validity of the Wayback Machine through exploring prioritization and triage strategies.
 We note that these strategies can be substituted with any bug prioritization or triage algorithm in the modular Wayback Machine.
 Thus, we structure our study along with the following five research questions, divided into two categories: